 \begin{remark} In the moduli space of treed annuli, we fixed the angle offset between distinguished boundary markings as $\Phi:=\pi$.
 This choice is arbitrary.
 In fact, choosing any non-zero angle offset $\Phi \in (0,2\pi)$ produces a homeomorphic moduli space.
 The angle offset zero $\Phi=0$ produces a different moduli space, which we will use in Section \ref{subsec:orth}. \end{remark}

-\begin{example} We describe the moduli space of isomorphism classes of annuli with one inner boundary leaf and one outer boundary leaf (with an angle offset of $\pi$) as follows: There is a homeomorphism
+\begin{example} We describe the moduli space of isomorphism classes of annuli with one inner boundary leaf and one outer boundary leaf with an angle offset of $\pi$.
+There is a homeomorphism